Valerie Henitiuk: Educational background

 (SSHRC) fellowships, the Dorothy J. Killam Memorial Graduate Prize, as well as an award allowing her to spend a year at Kokugakuin University in Japan conducting research (2002–03).
-Upon the completion of the PhD in 2005 Henitiuk was awarded the prestigious Governor General's Gold Medal as the foremost graduate at the University (all faculties).
+Upon the completion of the PhD in 2005 Henitiuk was awarded the prestigious Governor General's Gold Medal as the foremost graduate at the university (all faculties).

-In September 2005, Henitiuk began a two-year post-doctoral fellowship at The Center (now Institute) for Comparative Literature and Society directed by Gayatri Spivak.
+In September 2005, Henitiuk began a two-year post-doctoral fellowship at The center (now Institute) for Comparative Literature and Society directed by Gayatri Spivak.
 Her sponsor was David Damrosch.
 This research project investigated the process by which national literature becomes world literature.
 Her fellowship was funded by SSHRC and she was awarded the inaugural SSHRC Postdoctoral Prize.

 Professional background

-In June 2017 Henitiuk was appointed as Vice-President Academic & Provost at Concordia University of Edmonton, Alberta.
-From April 2013 to June 2017 Henitiuk was a Professor of English and Executive Director of the Centre for the Advancement of Faculty Excellence (formerly Faculty Commons) at Grant MacEwan University.
+In June 2017 Henitiuk was appointed as Vice-president Academic & Provost at Concordia University of Edmonton, Alberta.
+From April 2013 to June 2017 Henitiuk was a professor of English and executive director of the Centre for the Advancement of Faculty Excellence (formerly Faculty Commons) at Grant MacEwan University.
 From March 2007 to March 2013 she was Senior Lecturer in Literature and Translation at the University of East Anglia (UEA) in Norwich, UK and (from August 2011) Director of the BCLT at UEA.
-Henitiuk previously held posts as acting Director and Associate Director of the BCLT.
+Henitiuk previously held posts as acting Director and associate director of the BCLT.
 From August 2010 to August 2011 she was a visiting scholar at Harvard University funded by a fellowship from the Leverhulme Trust.
 She specializes in the study of: World Literature, Comparative Literature, Translation Studies, East-West Cultural Exchange, and Women's Writing.

-From 2012 to 2017 Valerie Henitiuk was editor of the Routledge journal Translation Studies.
-From 2007-11, she was editor of In Other Words: the journal for literary translators and served on the editorial board from 2009-2011 for the transdisciplinary journal titled translation.
-She was also, from 2008–12, on the faculty for the Nida School of Translation Studies, a research symposium held annually in Italy.
+In 2011 Valerie Henitiuk was a founding member of the journal Translation.
+From 2012 to 2017 she was editor of the Routledge journal Translation Studies.
+From 2007 to 2011, she was editor of In Other Words: the journal for literary translators and served on the editorial board from 2009 to 2011 for the transdisciplinary journal titled translation.
+She was also, from 2008 to 2012, on the faculty for the Nida School of Translation Studies, a research symposium held annually in Italy.

 Exploratory research funded by a SSHRC Insight Development Grant in 2016 on English and French translations of Inuit Literature led to a multi-year study of the writings of Markoosie Patsauq (1941-2020).